Behavioral Standards

 Judicial Standing

 To be eligible to participate, students must not be on disciplinary probation during their time abroad.
 Further, should a student’s standing at the University change at any time, Syracuse Abroad will reconsider the student’s admission.
-The Associate Provost may suspend or terminate a student’s participation in the Syracuse Abroad program in the event that the student fails to comply with Syracuse Abroad’s Conditions of Participation or other Syracuse University policies and procedures, or if Syracuse Abroad believes that the student’s participation poses a risk or danger to the student or others or threatens to impede orderly conduct of the Syracuse Abroad programs.
+The Assistant Provost may suspend or terminate a student’s participation in the Syracuse Abroad program in the event that the student fails to comply with Syracuse Abroad’s Conditions of Participation or other Syracuse University policies and procedures, or if Syracuse Abroad believes that the student’s participation poses a risk or danger to the student or others or threatens to impede orderly conduct of the Syracuse Abroad programs.
 Such suspension or termination is in addition to, and not in lieu of, disciplinary action that may be imposed by Syracuse University or the student’s home institution pursuant to applicable policies and procedures.

 While Abroad